apache/shardingsphere/document/current/content/manual/sharding-jdbc/usage/orchestration.en.md

 weight = 4
 +++

-Use orchestration feature need indicate a registry center.
-Configuration will save into registry center.
-Configuration can overwrite by local when every application startup, or load from registry center only.

-## Without spring

-### Add maven dependency
+The use of data orchestration function requires to designate a registry center, in which all the configurations are saved.
+Users can either use local configurations to cover registry center configurations or read configurations from registry center only.

+## Not Use Spring

+### Introduce Maven Dependency

 ```xml
 <dependency>